 PSHE (Personal, Social, Health and Economic) Education at St Patrick’s

-Subject Leader – Mrs Miller & Mrs Mulrooney
+Subject Leader – Mrs Mincher

 Curriculum